Global minimum tax and Hong Kong minimum top-up tax for multinational enterprise groups

 A notice of assessment and demand for top-up tax is to be issued based on the information declared upon the filing of the top-up tax return.
 No provisional top-up tax is charged.
 The payment due date is one month after the expiry of the return filing deadline or the date of the notice of assessment, whichever is the later.

 In accordance with the GloBE rules, the IIR top-up tax is charged on the parent entities of in-scope MNE groups.
 In respect of the UTPR top-up tax or HKMTT, under the default allocation mechanism for top-up tax, each constituent entity is only liable for its share of top-up tax.
-To provide flexibility for payment of top-up tax, the group is allowed to designate one paying entity or more.
+To provide flexibility for payment of the UTPR top-up tax and HKMTT, the group is allowed to designate one paying entity or more.
 However, if any of the designated paying entity does not pay the top-up tax payable, all Hong Kong constituent entities will be jointly and severally liable for the whole amount of top-up tax payable of the group.

 The objection period to a top-up tax assessment is two months after the date of the notice of assessment.